Subekshyeah/Top_youtuber_UK/README.md

 - What do you recommend based on the insights gathered?

-1. Dan Rhodes is the best YouTube channel to collaborate with if we want to maximize visbility because this channel has the most YouTube subscribers in the UK
+1. Dan Rhodes is the best YouTube channel to collaborate with if we want to maximize visibility because this channel has the most YouTube subscribers in the UK
-2. Although GRM Daily, Man City and Yogcasts are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower compared to the other channels.
+2. Although GRM Daily, Man City and YOGSCAST Lewis & Simon are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower compared to the other channels.
 3. Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with DanTDM and Dan Rhodes may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
-4. The top 3 channels to form collaborations with are NoCopyrightSounds, DanTDM and Dan Rhodes based on this analysis, because they attract the most engagement on their channels consistently.
+4. The top 3 channels to form collaborations with are Dan Rhodes, DanTDM and Mister Max based on this analysis, because they attract the most engagement on their channels consistently.

 ### Potential ROI
 - What ROI do we expect if we take this course of action?

-1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,065,000 per video
+1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,082,000 per video
-2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,276,000
+2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,235,000
-3. If we go with a product placement campaign with DanTDM, this could  generate the client approximately $484,000 per video.
-If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $404,000.
+3. If we go with a product placement campaign with DanTDM, this could generate the client approximately $487,000 per video.
+If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $407,000.
-4. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)
+4. NoCopyrightSounds could profit the client $547,000 per video too (which is worth considering)